dan-ski/fifo_currency_account/README.md

 ## Setup

-To run this project download
+To run this project download file fifo.exe from "dist" folder, and open it.